1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Florida Children's Initiative Planning Grants is sponsored by Florida Department of Children and Families.
-A one-time grant to help eligible communities develop a designation application for a Children's Initiative.
+A one-time grant to help eligible communities develop a designation application for Florida Children's Initiatives.
+Funds can be used for community engagement, research/data collection, town hall meetings, workgroup meetings, and development of a Community Strategic Plan.

 Get alerted about grants like this